Introduction to Blog Research

 Being able to get a piece of the market will depend on the competition in your chosen industry.
 If the competition is high in one industry, you have two choices.
 One is to be able and willing to compete.
 And the other is to choose another industry.

 Competing is not impossible.
 However, consider the capabilities of your competitors.
 For example, let’s say that you are starting a blog that will place you in part of the financial industry.
 Banks can afford to spend millions of dollars each month on paid marketing techniques.
-Therefore, if your competition is high for the main thing you intend to blog about or sell, you need to really decide if you can actually compete.
+Therefore, if your competition is high for the main thing you intend to blog about or sell, you need to really decide if and how you can actually compete.